 Hi Friends, welcome to our 18th Member Mondays, for this week we congratulate DAVID BERNTSEN.
 David has been with the group for quite some time now and he has been a great support to the group since then.
-With his wide experience with Excel, he is unable to share his knowledge and expertise with all of us.
+With his wide experience with Excel, he sure is able to share his knowledge and expertise with all of us.
 With this I want to thank you David, for all the help, support and contributions you gave not only with our group but also to the whole Excel Community.
 We are truly grateful to have you in our group.
 May you continue to share your insights and help everyone in our Community.

 To know more about David and his journey with Excel, we decided to asked him some questions and advice that he can give to the whole Excel for Freelancers community, and here’s what we got: